 The Mundus Journalism Consortium - a collaborative venture

-Above: The Mundus Consortium standing outside of Charles University after a Board of Studies meeting held in Prague.
+Above: The Mundus Consortium at the Board of Studies biannual meeting in Amsterdam, September 2024.

 The Erasmus Mundus programme is built upon a rich history of collaborative research and teaching among European and non-European universities